 We perform an empirical analysis on the electronic limit order books of the Hong Kong stock market.
 Consistent with Handa and Schwartz (1996), results show that a rise in transitory volatility is followed by an increase in market depth, and a rise in market depth is followed by a decrease in transitory volatility.
 We also find that an increase in transitory volatility affects the order flow composition.
 However, it is important to distinguish between volatility arising from the bid side and the ask side, as they have different impacts on the buy and sell order flows.
-Evidence indicates that more limit buy orders than market buy orders are placed if the transitory volatility arises from the bid side, and that more limit sell orders than market sell orders are placed if the transitory volatility arises from the ask side.
-These results are consistent with the existence of liquidity providers who enter the market and place limit orders on either the bid or the ask side, depending on which side will earn profits for the liquidity provision.
+Evidence indicates that more limit buy orders than market buy orders are placed if the transitory volatility arises from the bid side, and that more limit sell orders than market sell orders are placed if the transitory volatility arises from the market and place limit orders on either the bid or the ask side, depending on which side will earn profits for the liquidity provision.